sguox002/leetcode/leetcode-all.md

 ### bitmask dp
 bitmask dp: typical usage the number of elements is very limited and 2^n can fit in a integer.

+<<-1494	Parallel Courses II    		31.0%	Hard
+n courses from 1 to n. given a list of dependency [x,y] means x must be taken before y.
+You can take at most k courses per semester. return the min number of semesters to taken all courses.
+- one choice may affect further choices, dp + directed graph.
+- source nodes first, after source node is processed, remove them.
+- multiple sources taken k (combination..)
+- next step depends on course taken: bitmask dp. dp[status]: min number of semesters for courses taken by status.
+- once a course is taken, all pre shall be cleared already.
+- dp[state|j]=min(dp[state|j],dp[state]+1)
+->>

 <<-1595	Minimum Cost to Connect Two Groups of Points    		41.9%	Hard
 two groups of points with size m and n, m>=n. m<=12. connecting to i,j costs cost[i,j]